pojntfx/networked-linux-memsync/docs/notes.md

   - Analyzing the file and memory backend implementations
   - Analyzing the directory backend
   - Analyzing the dudirekta, gRPC and fRPC backends
-  - Benchmark: Latency till first n chunks _and_ throughput for dudirekta, gRPC and fRPC backends (how they are affected by having/not having connection polling and/or concurrent RPCs)
+  - Benchmark: Latency till first n chunks _and_ throughput for dudirekta, gRPC and fRPC backends (how they are affected by having/not having connection pooling and/or concurrent RPCs)
   - Benchmark: Effect of tuning the amount of push/pull workers in high-latency scenarios
   - Analyzing the Redis backend
   - Analyzing the S3 backend